mayureshw/spicetools/README.md

     their values as a hex string.
 All watched vectors are printed when any one of them changes making the output compact.

+    If addUWatches is invoked, every net is watched for a dangling value between logic 0 and logic 1 for a given number of time steps.
+Arguments l and h of this API identify the lower and upper threshold to treat a value as dangling and nsteps, the minimum continuous count of steps after which the net will be regarded as dangling.

 spiceif.h:

     Place to specify configuration information such as Vdd voltage, name of raw